 On my tech column with CBC Ottawa Morning, I explain how politicians are using the online game, Among Us, as a platform to reach younger audiences.
-Take a listen to the full column or read the transcript below.
+Read the transcript below.

 References: